honeycombio/honeycomb-opentelemetry-android/README.md

 ### Navigation Instrumentation

-The library tracks navigation between Activities and Fragments in your Android application.
+If you have included the activity or fragment auto-instrumentation, that library will track navigation between Activities and Fragments in your Android application.
 It automatically sets the `screen.name` attribute on spans to the name of the current Activity or Fragment that a user is viewing.
 This provides visibility into user navigation patterns and helps correlate other telemetry with the specific screen where events occurred.

 ## Manual Instrumentation